 “Sports Media LGBT+ is an amazing network that continues to share the inspirational stories of athletes, coaches and communities all around the world.
 We all have a voice and it’s so important to feel part of a group that builds us all up every day, and to read the positive stories that can sometimes be overlooked” – Michael Gunning, international swimming star

 “Coming out publicly was a very overwhelming experience for me and at times I struggled to stay on top of everything.
 Sports Media LGBT+ really helped me navigate the process of crafting and telling my story in my own voice.
 They helped me tell my story in a way that I didn’t think would be possible.
-Being able to lean on and work with during this time made a huge difference.
+Being able to lean on and work with them during this time made a huge difference.
 I would never have been able to get my story out and inspire people without their help.
 If you are an athlete looking to come out, please reach out to them and they will be a fantastic ally and mentor!” – Devin Ibanez, professional rugby player

 “Sports Media LGBT+ is our go-to resource for LGBT+ inclusive comms.
 They have delivered training for us, provided panellists and chairs for various events, and provide advice and guidance on working with the media.
 They ensure we never miss a single LGBT+ sports story.
 How did we ever get along without them?!” – Lou Englefield, director of Pride Sports UK and campaign director of Football v Homophobia

-Here’s some of our recent achievements:
+Here’s some of our recent achievements and activations:

 - Chairing panel discussion events for Soccerex Connected and Stonewall FC